 When you view an image in Filmstrip view and have the right-hand Photo panel open (as shown above), the Levels, Navigator (Nav) and Info panes will be visible as tabs at the top of the panel on the right.
 Clicking on the label will display that tab's data.
 In the Navigator pane you can reposition the preview and change the magnification amount.
 The Levels pane displays a composite histogram of the image being displayed.
 You can also view and adjust the rating and flag labels for the current image, either via the keyboard or via the Info pane.
-(See "The Photo Panel" on page 37 for details on the Nav, Levels and Info panes.)
+(See "The Photo Panel" on page 41 for details on the Nav, Levels and Info panes.)

-NOTE: Filmstrip view is also available as a view in Photo RAW's Edit and Resize modules.
-In Edit, you can rate and flag photos, using the same keyboard shortcuts, and move from image to image for editing.
-In Resize, Filmstrip view lets you batch-process multiple images.
+NOTE: Filmstrip view is also available as a view in Photo RAW's Edit module; you can rate and flag photos there as well, using the same keyboard shortcuts.